Matrixcoffee/track-issue-208/README.md

 And take it from there.
 Run it daily from cron or something.
 Good luck.

 ## Getting help
-If you have questions, contact @Matrixcoffee, [@Coffee:matrix.org], or tentatively ask in [#irc:matrix.org].
+If you have questions, open an issue, contact [@Coffee:matrix.org], or tentatively ask in [#irc:matrix.org].

 [@Coffee:matrix.org]: https://matrix.to/#/@Coffee:matrix.org